COVID-19 Info | Information sur la COVID-19 | COVID-19 Vaccine Vaccine Receipt | COVID-19 Self-Assessment

 3. What if my membranes (bag of waters) ruptures?

-Labour may start with the rupture of the membrane of the amniotic sac (bag of waters).
-However, this can occur before or after contractions start.
-When it occurs, women can experience a large gush of fluid or a constant trickle of fluid.
+Labour may sometimes start with the rupture of the membrane of the amniotic sac (bag of waters).
+However, this can occur before or after your contractions start.
+When it occurs, you might experience a large gush of fluid or a constant trickle of fluid.
 You should be assessed by a healthcare provider if you think you may be leaking amniotic fluid.
 If your membranes are ruptured for a prolonged period of time before birth occurs, the risk of infection for you and your baby increases.
-If your membranes rupture, it is important to note and report to your healthcare provider the:
+If your membranes rupture, it is important to note and report the following information to your healthcare provider:

 • Colour,